 Coca Cola is the most famous soft drink in existence and has penetrated almost every corner of the globe.
-What many do not know that it started as the unintended consequence when someone was attempting to invent a headache cure.
+What many do not know is that Coca Cola started as the unintended consequence when someone was attempting to invent a headache cure.

 Back in the 1880s John Pemberton, a struggling pharmacist, was attempting to develop a natural cure for headaches by mixing coca leaves and cola nuts.
 However a lab assistant accidently mixed the concoction with carbonated water and hence the first coke drink resulted.